psandhu79/charts/bitnami/thanos/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 5.2.0

+This version introduces hash and time partioning for the store gateway.

 ### To 5.0.0